zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide300.md

     ![](images/300/DB/Upload_to_JCS/10.png)

 - Select the servers or clusters to which you want to deploy the application.
 For this tutorial, we'll deploy the application to all the servers in the cluster.
 So click All servers in the cluster, and then click Next.
-Note that the the cluster name (wls003jc_cluster in this example) would be the first eight characters of your service instance's name followed by _cluster.
+Note that the the cluster name (WebLogic Server003jc_cluster in this example) would be the first eight characters of your service instance's name followed by _cluster.

     ![](images/300/DB/Upload_to_JCS/11.png)